Japanese profanity: Bowing

 Bowing was introduced into Japanese culture c.
 500–800 CE, possibly alongside the introduction of Chinese Buddhism into the country.
 Bowing when greeting another person has become a large part of Japanese culture and there are specific customs that are followed to show humility and respect in situations including business meetings, formal occasions, and day-to-day interactions.
 When performing a standing bow (正立 seiritsu) to another Japanese speaker, the individual's back should remain straight, with their hands by their side, and eyes averted to the ground.
 From sitting, the individual should be seated on their knees (正座 seiza) with their hands forming a triangle on the floor in front of them, and head moving towards the hands.
 The bow does not need to be held for extended time, however the action should not be rushed either.
 The speed in which the bow is performed, as a result, can infer levels of politeness or rudeness.

 The depth of the bow performed by an individual changes the meaning of the bow.
 A bow of 15 degrees is considered a casual bow or greeting bow (会釈 eshaku).
 This sort of bow can be used with someone of equal social hierarchical status such as a colleague or friend's friend.
-A bow of 30 degrees is considered a polite bow (浅礼 senrei) and should be made from seiza, not from seiritsu.
+A bow of 30 degrees is considered a polite bow (浅礼 senrei) and should be made from a seiza position, not as a seiritsu standing bow.
 This sort of bow is used in semi-formal situations.
 A bow of 45 degrees is a respectful bow (敬礼 keirei) and can be done while seated or standing.
 The respectful bow is used when greeting a superior such as an employer, or in-laws.
 Finally, a deep bow of greater than 45 degrees is called a reverent bow (最敬礼 saikeirei) and this is reserved either for an audience with the emperor or to communicate a deep reverence or regret.

 With regards to profanity, using an overly polite or reverent form of bowing can display sarcasm and disdain, and conversely, choosing an inappropriately familial bow can be offensive to the other party.

 Vocabulary

 The Japanese media industry self-censors by adopting the Hōsō kinshi yōgo (放送禁止用語), a list of words prohibited from broadcasting.
 Not all words on the list are profanities, and the list has been accused of excessively limiting freedom of speech by bowing to political correctness (in Japanese, kotobagari).
-For example, the name of professional wrestler Bobo Brazil has at times been censored because bobo (ボボ), an obscure dialectal term for "vagina", is on the list.
+For example, the name of professional wrestler Bobo Brazil has at times been censored because bobo (ボボ), an obscure dialectal term for 'vagina', is on the list.